splondike/talon_draft_window/README.md

     word lower air # Make the word corresponding to 'a' (how) lowercase cursor after bat # Put the text input cursor after the word corresponding to 'b' draft submit # Hide the draft window and type the contents in to the previously focussed widget

+## Customising

+If you want to change the display of the window you can do by adding some settings to one of your .talon files.
+See `settings.talon.example` for more details.